ipfs/js-ipfs-repo/packages/ipfs-repo-migrations/README.md

 from one version of IPFS repo to the next/previous version.

 This framework:

- * Handles locking/unlocking of repository
+- Handles locking/unlocking of repository
- * Defines migrations API
+- Defines migrations API
- * Executes and reports migrations in both directions: forward and backward
+- Executes and reports migrations in both directions: forward and backward
- * Simplifies creation of new migrations
+- Simplifies creation of new migrations
- * Works on the browser too!
+- Works on the browser too!

-## Install

-### npm

 ```sh
 > npm install ipfs-repo-migrations